webaware/log-emails/readme.txt

 Donate link: https://shop.webaware.com.au/donations/?donation_for=Log+Emails
 Tags: email log, logging, logs, email
 Requires at least: 4.0
-Tested up to: 4.7
+Tested up to: 5.0
+Requires PHP: 5.3
 Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Log emails to the database, to enable email problem analysis

-== Description ==
+## Description

 Log emails to the WordPress database for later analysis.
 Access is restricted to administrators, and emails with WordPress passwords are obfuscated for security / privacy.
 Useful for diagnosing lost email problems.

 Use this plugin with [Disable Emails](https://shop.webaware.com.au/downloads/disable-emails/) to divert all WordPress emails into logs, especially handy for developers.

 Logs are automatically purged after a defined period, set through a settings page in the WordPress admin.
 Setting the period to 0 prevents logs from being purged.
-Deactivating the plugin purges all logs.
+Uninstalling the plugin purges all logs.

-= Translations =
+### Translations

 Many thanks to the generous efforts of our translators: